Multi-victim, multi-offender (MVMO)

 Newspaper reports allege that he ran a business in which girls were kidnapped,

-that he sold each for tens of thousands of dollars, and that he transported
+and sold for tens of thousands of dollars each.
+He transported

 them out of the country for a life of child prostitution.
 Child pornographic

-Acting on a tip from eyewitnesses, on 1996-AUG-15, the police raided Dutroux'
+During 1996-AUG-15, acting on a tip from eyewitnesses, the police raided Dutroux'

 house.
 They found a dungeon built in the basement from which they rescued two

-young girls: Laetitia Delhez and Sabine Dardenne (12 and 14 years old).
+young girls: Laetitia Delhez, 12 and Sabine Dardenne, 14.
 They told

 police that they had been raped and videotaped repeatedly.
 At least 300 child

-pornography videos were taken as evidence; some featured Dutroux sexually abusing
+pornography videos were picked up as evidence.
+Some featured Dutroux sexually abusing

 girls.
 The next day, police dug up the bodies of two 8 year old girls: Julie Lejeune